 Day Of Remembrance And Respect To Victims Of The Communist Regime

-Day of Remembrance and Respect to Victims of the Communist Regime is a day that’s observed on February 1st annually and honors the victims of Bulgaria’s communist era.
-In 1945, the “People’s Court” of the communist regime passed down death penalties to a large number of people and it was on the 1st of February that year that the executions were carried out.
+Day of Remembrance and Respect to Victims of the Communist Regime is observed annually on February 1st and honors the victims of Bulgaria’s communist era.
+In 1945, the “People’s Court” of the communist regime issued death sentences to a large number of individuals, and it was on February 1st of that year that the executions were carried out.

-This day also commemorates all of the other victims of communism who were imprisoned, killed outside of judicial hearings, or who “disappeared” before they could even get a trial.
+This day also commemorates all other victims of communism who were imprisoned, killed outside of judicial proceedings, or “disappeared” before they could even receive a trial.
 This holiday has been observed since 2011.

-In 2011, the government decreed that this day be observed every year in order to keep alive the truth about the communist regime and to keep alive the memories of all of those who have died from it.
-It’s a holiday that’s since been celebrated every year through a presidential decree.
+In 2011, the government decreed that this day be observed every year to keep alive the truth about the communist regime and to preserve the memories of all those who died from it.
+It is a holiday that has been celebrated every year through a presidential decree.

-On this day, wreaths are laid at memorials remembering the victims of the communist regimes and politicians giving speeches.
-People will also spend time with their friends and family members.
+On this day, wreaths are laid at memorials honoring the victims of the communist regimes, and politicians give speeches.
+People also spend time with their friends and family members.

-Since this isn’t a public holiday, however, most businesses will remain open on this day.
-This is a day for the people of Bulgaria to reflect on the sins of the previous communist regime and to commemorate all of the people who were victims of that regime.
+Since this is not a public holiday, most businesses remain open on this day.
+This is a day for the people of Bulgaria to reflect on the wrongdoings of the previous communist regime and to commemorate all the individuals who were victims of that regime.

 Where is it celebrated?